parterburn/dabble.me/README.md

 This app utilizes the following 3rd party services:

 * [CloudFlare](http://cloudflare.com) manages DNS + free SSL support (free for basic service)
-* [SendGrid](http://sendgrid.com) for Sending & Receiving Email (free for 200 emails per day)
+* [Mailgun](http://www.mailgun.com/rackspace) for Sending & Receiving Email (free for 50k emails per month)
 * [Filepicker](http://filepicker.io) for Photo Uploads & Storage (free for 500 uploads per month)
 * [MailChimp](http://mailchimp.com) for sending updates to all users (free for 2000 subscribers)
 * [Google Analytics](http://google.com/analytics) for traffic stats (free for standard analytics)

 I recommend forking and setting up a server at [Heroku](https://heroku.com/).
 You can generate a free SSL certificate at [StartSSL](https://www.startssl.com/).

-You will need to setup SendGrid to receive incoming emails and point them to your app to parse.
-Visit this [Settings Page](https://sendgrid.com/developer/reply); add your hostname of ```post.yourdomain.com``` and point the URL to ```https://yourdomain.com/email_processor```.
-I have spam check turned off, since that hasn't been an issue yet.
-Make sure you setup an MX record for the ```post.yourdomain.com``` subdomain that points to ```mx.sendgrid.net```.
+You will need to setup Mailgun to receive incoming emails and point them to your app to parse.

-In order to turn on scheduled emails in Heroku, you'll need to add an hourly job using the Heroku Scheduler.
 ```
 rake entry:send_hourly_entries
 ```